spaceship-prompt/spaceship-prompt/README.md

 ## Installing

-Now that the requirements are satisfied, you can install Spaceship via any of the following tools.
+Now that the requirements are satisfied, you can install Spaceship ZSH via any of the following tools.

 ### [npm]